This topic contains some of the most frequently asked questions Zend Server users have asked the Zend Documentation team.

 Q: Which operating systems does Zend Server support?

-Zend Server can be installed on a variety of OS: Windows, Linux distributions, Mac OS X and IBM i.
+Zend Server can be installed on a variety of OS: Windows, Linux distributions, and IBM i.

 Q: Can I automate the installation of Zend Server using Puppet or Chef?

 Once you have installed Zend Server, Zend Server Web APIs / CLI Tools can be used within Puppet / Chef / Other CM engines to launch your installation on Development / Production profiles, modify configurations, deploy applications for first use, and more.